 The New Characters Need a Home

 The teachers and groups of children then had to combine and arrange their characters and stories in a series of shared spaces.
 Where would these new characters meet?
 Many of the classes chose to showcase their characters against a background image from ThingLink’s own 360 image library.
 As well as using the ThingLink 360 library, one group created their own panoramic virtual 360 space using their own background drawing.
-Another group used Google Street View to take and combine images of a local park to create a background for their virtual art gallery.
+Another group used Google Street View (now deprecated) to take and combine images of a local park to create a background for their virtual art gallery.

 Conditional Transitions Tool